 Hire a professional architect.
 An architect will help you determine what you need and work with you to develop your 2nd story ADU plans.

-2. Get a Pre-approved Loan
+2. Get a Pre-approved Loan (if needed)

 After finishing your ADU plans, apply for a pre-approved loan with your bank or other financial institution.